-After Bite is one of the most recognised products for insect bites.
+After Bite is one of the most recognized products for insect bites.
 After Bite comes as easy to use pen applicator.
-The main active ingredient found in After Bite pen is ammonia.
+The main active ingredient found in the After Bite pen is ammonia.

 There is no specific evidence to support the effectiveness of After Bite, however many positive reviews (in thousands) can be read online, including Amazon.co.uk

 I included Moskinto Plaster – Mosquito or Insect Sting & Bite anti-itch relief in this post purely because of many positive reviews.

 Moskinto Plasters are non-medicated.
 Not much information is provided by the manufacturers of Moskinto Plasters on this product’s mechanism or effectiveness.
 Moskinto Plasters control the itchiness and swelling caused by insect bites ‘purely mechanically’ – whatever it means.